Education (EDU)

 This course covers the development of high-quality, individualized, responsive/engaging relationships and experiences for infants, toddlers, and twos.
 Emphasis is placed on typical and atypical child development, working with diverse families to provide positive, supportive, and engaging early learning activities and interactions through field experiences and the application of the NC Foundations for Early Learning and Development.
 Upon completion, students should be able to demonstrate responsive curriculum planning, respectful relationships and exposure to a variety of developmentally appropriate experiences/materials that support a foundation for healthy development and growth of culturally, linguistically and ability diverse children birth to 36 months.

 EDU 235.
-School-Age Development and Programs.
+School-Age Activities.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 EDU 243.
 Learning Theory.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

-This course provides lateral entry teachers an introduction to learning theory, various styles of learning, and motivational factors involved in the learning process.
+This course provides an introduction to learning theory, various styles of learning, and motivational factors involved in the learning process.
 Emphasis is placed on the development of cognitive skills using the eight types of intelligence and applying these to practical classroom situations.
 Upon completion, students should be able to describe theories and styles of learning and discuss the relationship between different types of intelligence to learning motivation.

 EDU 250.
 Teacher Licensure Preparation.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0